Icarus Transfigured by m. l. teague (page 11)

 His raspy question came out of nowhere.
 “Wudda ye supposed ta tell Gort?”

-The pedestrian felt crowded whenever anyone cut him off on the sidewalk, but it was unthinkable the guilty party should also impose on his thoughts.
+The pedestrian felt crowded whenever anyone cut him off on the sidewalk, but it was unthinkable that the guilty party should also impose on his thoughts.

 He endeavored to be civil.
 “Pardon?”